robertopauletto/javascript/README.md

   <a name="variables--define-where-used"></a><a name="13.4"></a>
   - [13.4](#variables--define-where-used) Assign variables where you need them, but place them in a reasonable place.

-    > Why? `let` and `const` are block scoped and not function scoped.
+    > Perchè? `let` and `const` are block scoped and not function scoped.

     ```javascript
-    // bad - unnecessary function call
+    // male - unnecessary function call
     function checkName(hasName) {
       const name = getName();